Kyphoplasty: Treatment for Spinal Compression Fractures

 Atlantic Spine Center is a nationally recognized leader for endoscopic spine surgery with several locations in NJ and NYC - www.atlanticspinecenter.com, www.atlanticspinecenter.nyc

-*This information is from an external source (Kaliq Chang, MD).
+(i)Source/Reference: Kaliq Chang, MD.
 Disabled World makes no warranties or representations in connection therewith.
-Content may have been edited for style, clarity, and/or length.
-If you are connected with this page and want it corrected/updated please contact us.
+Content may have been edited for style, clarity or length.